Sam-WebP/CSU/ITC313 Programming in Java 2/A2/task3/task3README.md

 - `--add-modules` specifies which modules should be added to the module graph.
 - `javafx.controls` is the module that contains the JavaFX UI controls.
 - `javafx.fxml` is the module that uses FXML for the UI to be defined.
+- `javafx.media` is the module that provides the API for the AudioClip.